 Take a shaded truck with a knowledgeable guide into the park’s huge Asian and African field exhibits.
 See herds of antelope and other animals up close.
 Taking stunning animal photos is EASY.
 Sometimes it’s hard to know where to point your camera first.
 The best part is that you frequently have opportunities to feed giraffes and rhinos.
 Best.
 Selfies.
 Ever.
 For more info including prices read my Caravan Safari review.

 View herds of giraffes, rhinos, antelope from the comfort of a 9 passenger cart.
 Your driver will fill you in on the park history, weird animal facts and answer your questions about animal care and conservation.
 It’s a more relaxed ride than the Caravan Safari.
 There are great animal photo opportunities, especially when your driver offers enrichment items or treats to some of the wildlife.
 Find out more about the two types and prices in my Cart Safari review.

-Get the best views of Cheetah Run.
+Get the best views of a cheetah running.
 Have a close encounter with another African Animal Ambassador beforehand.
 Then have a meet & greet with the spotted sprinter after.
 Take home great photos of you with a cheetah and wonderful memories.
 Discover more details including price in my Cheetah Safari review.